-- I. UK/EU students will be able to enter the programme directly in accordance with University entry requirements for MBA programmes (a first degree achieved at Class 2:2 or above from an approved university or institution) or possess an equivalent qualification.
+UK/EU students require a first degree achieved at Class 2:2 or above from an approved University or Institution or possess an equivalent qualification.

 Months of entry

-The MBA: HRM programme provides all the benefits associated with an MBA award whilst allowing you to study a programme that exposes you to the more detailed HRM aspects associated with a career in management and executive development.
+This programme provides all the benefits associated with an MBA award whilst allowing you to study a programme that exposes you to the more detailed Human Resource Management aspects associated with a career in management and executive development.

 Information for international students